antistereotip/ghost/SOCIETY/README.md

 Society is a set of people, who have the same goal and vision.
 We work together on amazing projects as an open source team.
 Morality and ethics come first.
 Our goal is to unite whitehat hackers and create a community that will contribute to the progress of humanity.
+Society should be resistant to this dirty way of using the network.
 Touch the future.

 ## What we do ?